-FREETOWN — Following three days of torrential rain, a hillside collapsed in the town of Regent, Sierra Leone on August 14, triggering mudslides that killed over 500 people and swept away countless homes, and the spread of waterborne diseases.
+FREETOWN — Following three days of torrential rain, a hillside collapsed in the town of Regent, Sierra Leone on August 14, 2017, triggering mudslides that killed more than 500 people, swept away countless homes and facilitated the spread of waterborne diseases.
 Among the dead are at least 100 children, and an estimated 600 people are still missing.
 An additional 3,000 are predicted to be homeless.

 The Town of Regent